Contents

 Wenger, A.: Vergleichende Untersuchungen zur Aufnahme und Verdaulichkeit verschiedener rohfaserreicher Rationen und Futtermittel bei Zwergkaninchen, Meerschweinchen und Chinchilla.
 Hannover, Tierärztliche Hochschule, 1997

 Wolf, P., Cappai, M. G., & Kamphues, J. (2020): Water consumption in small mammals (dwarf rabbits, Guinea pigs and chinchillas): New data about possible influencing factors.
-Research in veterinary science133, 146-149.
+Research in veterinary science, 133, 146-149.